ahmedel-bar/Writeups/TryHackMe/Splunk 2 /Splunk_2.md

 by the way, SMTP protocol is Simple Mail Transfer Protocol which is related to mails you will find amber mail `aturing@froth.ly`

-use this - index="botsv2" smtp  aturing@froth.ly ceo
+use this - index="botsv2" smtp  "aturing@froth.ly" ceo
 then click `show as raw text` to show all info
 ![ceo name and mail](Images/3.png)
 Answer: `Martin Berk`

 #### Q4: What is the CEO's email address?

-with the same query above you can find sender_email: mberk@berkbeer.com
+with the same query above you can find sender_email: "mberk@berkbeer.com"

 Answer: `mberk@berkbeer.com`